Republic of the Congo: History

-Under the 1963 constitution, Massamba-Débat was elected president for a 5-year term.
+Under the 1963 constitution, Massamba-Débat was elected president for a five-year term.
 During Massamba-Débat's term in office, the regime adopted "scientific socialism" as the country's constitutional ideology.
-In 1964, Congo for the first time sent an official team with a single athlete at the Olympic Games.
+In 1964, Congo sent an official team with a single athlete at the Olympic Games for the first time in its history.
 In 1965, Congo established relations with the Soviet Union, the People's Republic of China, North Korea, and North Vietnam.
-On the economic and social level, Massamba-Débat led a healthy and rigorous management.
-Under his presidency, the Congo began to industrialize and the standard of living of the Congolese improved.
+Under his presidency, the Congo began to industrialize.
 Some large production units with large workforces were built: the textile factory of Kinsoundi, the palm groves of Etoumbi, the match factory of Bétou, the shipyards of Yoro, etc. Health centers were created as well as school groups (colleges and elementary school).
 The country's school enrollment rate became the highest in Black Africa.

-At the same time, Brazzaville became a center for left-wing exiles from all over Central Africa.
-On the night of February 14 to 15, 1965, 3 public officials of the Republic of the Congo were kidnapped: Lazare Matsocota (prosecutor of the Republic), Joseph Pouabou (President of the Supreme Court), and Anselme Massouémé (director of the Congolese Information Agency).
-The bodies of 2 of these men were later found, mutilated, by the Congo River.
+On the night of 14 to 15 February 1965, three public officials of the Republic of the Congo were kidnapped: Lazare Matsocota (prosecutor of the Republic), Joseph Pouabou (President of the Supreme Court), and Anselme Massouémé (director of the Congolese Information Agency).
+The bodies of two of these men were later found, mutilated, by the Congo River.
 Massamba-Débat's regime invited some hundred Cuban army troops into the country to train his party's militia units.
 These troops helped his government survive a coup d'état in 1966 led by paratroopers loyal to future President Marien Ngouabi.
-Massamba-Débat was unable to reconcile institutional, tribal, and ideological factions within the country and his regime ended with a bloodless coup in September 1968.
+Massamba-Débat's regime ended with a bloodless coup in September 1968.

 Marien Ngouabi, who had participated in the coup, assumed the presidency on 31 December 1968.
-1 year later, Ngouabi proclaimed the Congo Africa's first "people's republic", the People's Republic of the Congo, and announced the decision of the National Revolutionary Movement to change its name to the Congolese Labour Party (PCT).
-He survived an attempted coup in 1972 and was assassinated on 16 March 1977.
+One year later, Ngouabi proclaimed the Congo Africa's first "people's republic", the People's Republic of the Congo, and announced the decision of the National Revolutionary Movement to change its name to the Congolese Labour Party (PCT).
+He survived an attempted coup in 1972 and was assassinated on 18 March 1977.
 An 11-member Military Committee of the Party (CMP) was then named to head an interim government, with Joachim Yhombi-Opango serving as president.
-2 years later, Yhombi-Opango was forced from power, and Denis Sassou Nguesso became the new president.
+Two years later, Yhombi-Opango was forced from power, and Denis Sassou Nguesso became the new president.